Skip to content

 • Media

-Calcium oxalate crystals form in the urinary tract (kidneys, ureters, bladder & urethra)
+Calcium oxalate crystals in urine form in the urinary tract (kidneys, ureters, bladder and urethra)

 Urinary Tract